 The decision was driven a lot by my personal passions.
 I love bikes.
 I’m a dad and I love seeing my own kids on bikes.
 I’ve also always be attracted to product development.
-I like designing and building something tangible.
+We like designing and building something tangible.
 I like the direct sales model – I like dealing directly with customers and I like eCommerce.
-I wanted a business that was wholesome and fun.
+We wanted a business that was wholesome and fun.
 I wanted something that my whole family could be involved in.
 I like traveling overseas and spending time at factories seeing everything get made.
-I like working in a shop that smells like new tires and coffee.
+It’s fun working in a shop that smells like new tires and coffee.
 Prevelo really wraps up everything that I love and really wanted in one package.

 Perhaps I should have focused more on good business judgement than following my passions.
 But it’s too late for that now.

 MTBK: Can you describe what you’ve learned over the last 12 months.
 Throw in some highs and lows.

 I’ve learned thousands of little things.
 I’m not sure where to start.
 We learned what an ISF filing is, how to align the heating element on a strapping machine, not to run untested code on a live site, and how to say “bottoms up” in Taiwanese.

 In terms of larger business philosophy stuff – always stand behind your product and take excellent care of your customers.
 I want my customers to know that I have their back.

 Beyond that, the experience has been humbling.
 I used to be a sort of armchair entrepreneur – I’d look at brands and think how I would do things better.
 Now that I’m in the thick of it, I have tremendous respect and admiration for the hard working founders of other brands.